rmngp/apidocs/source/includes/_photographers.md

 ### Get All Photographers

-This endpoint retrieves all know photographers.
+This endpoint retrieves all known photographers.

 #### HTTP Request